rybaier/react-native-firebase/README.md

   - A Certificate Signing Request is configured and saved
   - Provisioning Profile has the App ID, Certificate and Device selected. with the Sign In With Apple capability Enabled
   - A service Id is created and Apple Sign in is configured with call back URL from Firebase Authentication method.
 Service ID should also be linked to the App Id
-  - for Apple Sign in on android - ensure that Apple Service Id is entered into the Oauth Services ID in the firebase authentication apple sign in method
+  - For Apple Sign in on android - ensure that Apple Service Id is entered into the Oauth Services ID in the firebase authentication apple sign in method
   - The Info.plist has following added to it
   - FOR AUTHORIZING APP SSO capability
   ```